-Megan Kate Nelson is a writer, historian, and cultural critic.
-Based in Lincoln, Massachusetts, she has written about Civil War and western history for the New York Times Disunion blog, JSTOR Daily, The Chronicle of Higher Education, and Civil War Times, and writes a regular column on Civil War popular culture, “Stereoscope,” for Civil War Monitor.
+Megan Kate Nelson grew up in Littleton, Colorado, and is now a writer and historian living in Lincoln, Massachusetts.
+She has written about the Civil War, U.S. western history, academia, and American culture for the New York Times, Washington Post, Smithsonian Magazine, Preservation Magazine, Chronicle of Higher Education, and Civil War Times.
+She also writes a regular column on Civil War popular culture, “Stereoscope,” for Civil War Monitor.

 Nelson earned her BA in History and Literature from Harvard University and her PhD in American Studies from the University of Iowa, and has taught at Texas Tech University, Cal State Fullerton, Harvard, and Brown.

-She has published two books—Ruin Nation: Destruction and the American Civil War (2012) and Trembling Earth: A Cultural History of the Okefenokee Swamp (2005).
-Her third book, Path of the Dead Man: How the West was Won—and Lost—during the American Civil War, is under contract with Scribner (Simon & Schuster).
+She has published two previous books—Ruin Nation: Destruction and the American Civil War (2012) and Trembling Earth: A Cultural History of the Okefenokee Swamp (2005).